NalinPlad/hkkr.in/README.md

 It shows the title, votes, link to the discussion, and the domain of the url.
 Use the link on the bottom ([hkkr.in/32735479](https://hkkr.in/32735479)) to visit that articles page on HN

-You can pass some parameters to your request to alter the output(some parameter accept numbers as options, like `curl hkkr.in/n10`)
+You can pass some parameters to your request to alter the output(some parameters accept numbers as options, like `curl hkkr.in/n10`)

 | Parameter     | Function                   |
 | ------------- | -------------              |